Thoriso27/loan-eligibility-api/README.md

 ## Project Structure
 # Loan Eligibility API

 This project implements a **Loan Eligibility API** in Go.
 It allows checking loan eligibility based on salary and credit information.
-For the **Salary Verification** and **Credit Bureau** services are embedded as mock endpoints inside the main service, making it fully self-contained and deployable.
+For the **Salary Verification** and **Credit Bureau** services are embedded as mock endpoints inside the main service, making it fully self contained and deployable.

 ---